 Length of extension: 12 months

-Reason for extension: Copy and past the following note:
+Under “…enter a summary of the reason for the decision”, copy and paste the following note:

-"Applicant meets the Ineligible Parent hardship criteria, coding "Caring for a disabled adult" to extend TLE hardship."
+Applicant meets the Ineligible Parent hardship criteria, coding "Caring for a disabled adult" to extend the time on aid.

 3.6.2.2 What happens when the adult recipient with a time limit extension stops participating as required?

-Adult recipients with an approved time limit extension must still participate in any WorkFirst activities required in their IRP or go through the sanction process under WAC 388-310-1600.
-This includes:
+Adult recipients with an approved time limit extension must still participate in WorkFirst activities required in their IRP.
+TLE categories that fall under the sanction process, if the participant stops engaging in their required activity under WAC 388-310-1600, are included below:

 Adults who must participate in their family violence service plan to remain eligible for a family violence time limit extension.

 Families who meet the TLE due to homelessness, must participate in activities to achieve stable housing.
 These activities must be developed in coordination with a housing provider or other available resources.

+Those approved with an Infant, Toddler, or Post-Partum time limit extension and per an assessment are required to participate in activities such as mental health counseling or substance use treatment.

-See the next section for information on how to process family violence time limit extensions if the adult stops following the family violence service plan or activities to resolve homelessness
+See the next section for information on time limit extensions for those approved for a TLE based on following criteria, and the participant ends up not engaging in required WorkFirst activities:

-.
-See also the participation column on the time limit hardship extension chart for a brief description of each extension’s participation requirements.
-See also the Time Limit Extensions and Sanctions Chart.
+Family violence, if the adult stops following the family violence service plan,

+Resolving homelessness, if the adult stops activities to resolve homelessness,

+Approved for the Infant, Toddler, or Post-partum TLE, though is required per assessment to participate in mandatory mental health counseling or substance use treatment and stops participating.

+See the following resources for additional information:

+The Time limit Extension Chart

+Time Limit Extensions and Sanctions

 3.6.2.3 What happens when the adult recipient with an approved family violence time limit extension stops participating as required in their family violence service plan?